1. Getting started with Python#

 By pressing ESC, we can enter the Command mode.

-In the Command mode, pressing d,d (d followed by another d) deletes the currently selected cell.
+2. Press d,d (d followed by another d) to delete the currently selected cell.

 Important